Balancingrock/classic-jekyll-theme/README.md

 	$ rm about.md

-If the jekyll server is started:
+It is possible to start the jekyll server now:

 	$ jekyll serve